KonradWasikiewicz/Backtester_app/docs/stepper_implementation.md

 ### 1. CSS Styling

 The stepper component requires custom CSS styles defined in `assets/style.css`.
 These styles control the appearance of:
-- Progress bar-style step segments with angled dividers
+- Progress bar-style step segments with prominent angled dividers
 - Status-based coloring (green for completed, blue for current, gray for pending)
+- Advanced visual effects (gradients, shadows, glows) for a modern 3D appearance
+- Matching color themes for step headers and progress bar segments
 - Coordinated header backgrounds that match the stepper colors
 - Interactive elements (hover effects, clickable steps)